UbiquityRobotics/learn/support/mcb_pinouts_leds_and_user_power.md

 Normally the SOUT led will blink very fast right after power up of the robot.
 The SIN led will take a minute or more to blink because the Raspberry Pi has to initialize the Linux operating system before it gets to starting to communicate with the MCB.
 Unfortunately the led is a bit hard to see but be aware that until this SIN led starts to blink very fast the robot will not respond to any sort of command.
 So the leds is valuable to tell when the robot is ready to go.

 ## I2C Expansion Jack Used For OLED display
-We are trying to start to ship a small OLED display with each MCB but we are not quite ready yet in our supply chain however it is our goal to ship this OLED display which we have a node for already on our repository.
+We are starting in 2022 to ship a small OLED display with each MCB.
+The OLED display is driven by a ROS node and is connected to the I2C bus of the Raspberry Pi.

-The reason I write this here is to explain that starting with MCB rev 5.2 we have a 4-pin 0.1" pin spacing female jack that brings out the Raspberry Pi I2C lines as well as our own MCB 3.3V.
-Rev 5.1 board also had this jack but because power for 3.3 came from the Raspberry Pi we do not recommend using that jack for I2C devices.
+Starting with MCB rev 5.2 we have had a 4-pin 0.1" pin spacing female jack that brings out the Raspberry Pi I2C lines as well as the MCB onboard 3.3V power.
+Rev 5.1 board also had this jack but because power for 3.3 came from the Raspberry Pi we do not recommend using that jack for the OLED display.

-We are planning on doing I2C based expansion boards in the future where we plan on plugging in an accessory/expansion board then plug the OLED display on top of that board.

 ![MCB I2C Expansion Jack](McbI2cJack.jpg)